 Subject to the terms and conditions of the Underwriting Agreement, the Joint Bookrunners have agreed to fully underwrite the Rights Issue (save in respect of the New Ordinary Shares which Double A Limited and the EnQuest EBT have undertaken to subscribe for pursuant to the Irrevocable Undertakings, which are not being underwritten).
 The Joint Bookrunners (as agents of the Company) have agreed to use reasonable endeavours to procure, on behalf of the Company, subscribers for the New Ordinary Shares which have not been taken up under the Rights Issue (other than the New Ordinary Shares which Double A Limited and the EnQuest EBT have undertaken to subscribe for pursuant to the Irrevocable Undertakings) (or, at their discretion, for as many as can be so procured) as soon as reasonably practicable and in any event by no later than 4.30 p.m. on the second dealing day after the last date for acceptance under the Rights Issue, for an amount which is not less than the total of the Issue Price (in pounds sterling) multiplied by the number of such New Ordinary Shares for which subscribers are so procured plus the expenses of procurement (including any applicable commissions and VAT).
-If and to the extent that the Bookrunners are unable to procure, on behalf of the Company, subscribers on the basis outlined above, the Bookrunners have agreed to subscribe, on a several basis (in their due proportions), for any remaining New Ordinary Shares at the Issue Price (in pounds sterling).
+If and to the extent that the Bookrunners are unable to procure, on a several basis (in their due proportions), for any remaining New Ordinary Shares at the Issue Price (in pounds sterling).